raparicio6/pokemon-finder-node/README.md

 `npm start`

 You can check API documentation at */docs*.
-It is suggested if you want to execute any request since it contains a **Try Out** option.
+It is suggested to do it if you want to execute any request since it contains a **Try Out** option, which is much more comfortable than using other tools such as Postman.